block-foundation/solidity-digital-twin/README.md

 </div>

+**This repository contains a smart contract for a Digital Twin of a building, which fetches real-time data using Chainlink Oracles.
+This data includes temperature, humidity, occupancy, energy consumption, structural health, water consumption, and air quality.
+Additionally, the contract allows for the logging of maintenance reports.**

 ## Introduction

 This Building Digital Twin Smart Contract creates a digital representation of a physical building.
 The digital twin concept is an important aspect of modern construction and building management as it allows for real-time monitoring, predictive maintenance, and simulations of different scenarios.